Ohm solver: Ion Landau Damping

 Ez = np.mean(Ez_warpx, axis=(0, 1))

-with open(f"diags/{self.output_file_name}", 'a') as f:
+with open(f"diags/{self.output_file_name}", "a") as f:

 for ii in range(self.Nz):

-f"{step:05d} {t:.10e} {z_vals[ii]:.10e} {Ez[ii]:+.10e}\n"
+f.write(f"{step:05d} {t:.10e} {z_vals[ii]:.10e} {Ez[ii]:+.10e}\n")

 ##########################